-Time Series Graphs and Wave Elevation Profiles.
-In addition to the tsunami scenarios, the computer model produces time series data for "gauge" locations in the area.
+Time Series Graphs and Wave Elevation Profiles: In addition to the tsunami scenarios, the computer model produces time series data for "gauge" locations in the area.
 These points are simulated gauge stations that record the time, in seconds, of the tsunami wave arrival and the wave height observed.
 It is especially noteworthy that the greatest wave height and velocity observed are not necessarily associated with the first that the tsunami event is over until the proper authorities have sounded parallel to the CSZ but closer to the Oregon coastline (Figure 1).
 The the all-clear signal at the end of the evacuation.
-Figure 5 depicts the effect of this splay fault moving during a full-rupture CSZ event would be tsunami waves as they arrive at a simulated gauge station.
-Figure 6 an increase in the amount of vertical displacement of the Pacific depicts the overall wave height and inundation extent for all five scenarios at the profile locations shown on this map.
+Figure 5 depicts the tsunami waves as they arrive at a simulated gauge station.
+Figure 6 scenarios at the profile locations shown on this map.